KMI-Learning/FedRAMP-20x-Pilot/README.md

 # Key Security Indicators and Validations
 Each Key Security Indicator (KSI) defined in RFC-0006 is addressed by its own, individual, purpose-built script.
-These scripts are designed to evaluate a specific KSI validation requirement using direct, automated checks against our live AWS environment.
+These scripts are designed to evaluate a specific KSI validation requirement using direct, automated checks against our live environment.

 Each script produces a structured JSON result that includes:
 - A true, false, or partial outcome